Burying the Ex: Plot

-Nice guy and horror fanatic Max (Anton Yelchin) is dating the beautiful-but-manipulative Evelyn (Ashley Greene).
-Evelyn is an extreme environmentalist working for a blog company that promotes "going green", while Max works a dead-end job at the local horror memorabilia shop.
+Nice guy and horror fanatic Max is dating the beautiful but manipulative Evelyn.
+Evelyn is an extreme environmentalist working for a blog company that promotes "going green", while Max works a dead-end job at the local horror memorabilia shop, with dreams to open his own, much to Evelyn's dismay.
 Max often finds himself trapped trying to do whatever he can to keep Evelyn happy, including changing his diet and selling his old car.
-In addition to this, Max dreams of opening up a horror memorabilia shop of his own, much to Evelyn's dismay.
 One day at the shop, Max unloads the latest shipments and finds a Satan Genie, an object that claims it can grant anyone's wants or desires.
 Believing it to just be another silly item for the shop, Max places it on the shelf in the storage room and dismisses it.

 Later that night, he and Evelyn have sex in the shop and make a promise to each other that they'll be together forever.
 Shortly thereafter, Max has Evelyn move in with him.
 Max and Evelyn initially decide to celebrate this new step in their relationship by grabbing a bite to eat.
-Wanting Evelyn to try something he enjoys for a change, Max suggests they go to a horror themed ice cream shop run by Olivia (Alexandra Daddario).
-Evelyn is immediately unkind to Olivia, believing her and Max were flirting with each other.
+Wanting Evelyn to try something he enjoys for a change, Max suggests they go to a horror-themed ice cream shop run by the kindhearted Olivia.
+Evelyn is immediately rude to Olivia, believing her and Max were flirting with each other.
 As Max pleads his case to her, Evelyn tearfully admits that she doesn't want to lose him and that he is the only thing in her life that has made her happy since her mother's death.

-All seems to be great until Max comes back home to discover that Evelyn has redecorated their apartment to what she finds aesthetically pleasing and has put away all of Max's collectables and posters, ruining their price values.
+All seems to be great until Max comes back home to discover that Evelyn has redecorated their apartment to what she finds aesthetically pleasing and has haphazardly put away all of Max's collectibles and posters, eradicating their resale value.
 This leads to an argument where Max states that he and Evelyn should be making decisions together instead of her taking the reins on every little thing.
 Feeling that Evelyn's overbearing nature will lead him to be unhappy for the duration of their relationship, Max plans to break up with her but is too scared to do so.
-Max turns to his slacker half-brother Travis (Oliver Cooper) for advice.
+Max turns to his slacker half-brother Travis for advice.
 Travis suggests that Max break up with Evelyn in a public place so he can make a quick getaway and have everyone present see her for the control freak she truly is.
 However, the plan backfires when Evelyn accidentally gets hit by a bus on her way to the park.
 She dies in the middle of the road while in the arms of a tearful Max.